 this regular section is about how to live a greater, fuller life in God from Sunday to Saturday.

 God in the Life Of…

-includes basic guides on the basics of the Christian faith that are interesting to everyone, fun and accessible ‘topical listicles’ of things people can do, and more detailed advice and support for disciples such as How to Dwell in the Word.
+includes guides on the basics of the Christian faith that are interesting and accessible ‘topical listicles’ of things people can do, and more detailed advice and support for disciples such as How to Dwell in the Word.

-What the Bible has to say on contemporary issues.
+What the Bible/Jesus has to say that is relevant to contemporary issues.

 Head to Head

 Is one of the main feature articles.
-We ask two Christians with different perspectives on topical issues to write an open letter expressing their views and experiences.
-This section is always comissioned and presented without editorial comment, it’s there to explain the deeply held personal viewpoint of the writers.
+We ask two Christians with different perspectives on topical issues to express their views and experiences.
+This section is always commissioned and presented without editorial comment; it’s there to explain the deeply held personal viewpoint of the writers.
 Authors are asked to avoid ‘Bible bashing’ and must not set out to explain why other perspectives are wrong.
 Their task is to write in the first person why and how they came to their perspective.